-- actively pursues best practice in competence management. - actively seeks to learn from others how the process can be improved. - 3.
-The NSA pro-actively engages with the applicant to check that the evidence for the character and extent of operation is clearly identified.
-The NSA seeks to provide accurate information in its Guide on how applicants should present information and regularly reviews this. - 4.
-The NSA cross checks across all applications and with others to ensure that its decisions are consistent.

-- 1. The detailed assessment of the application uses the SMS requirements as well as National Rules with the correct balance between them.
-The NSA is actively monitoring the information regularly and updating as necessary. - The authorisation is clearly based on evidence that the SMS requirements, and relevant notified national rules have been met.
-The balance of the assessment requirements is regularly reviewed and any issues communicated to the appropriate regulatory body. - 3.
-Type 4 issues are always resolved to the satisfaction of the NSA and lead to an update of the relevant application file.
-The NSA proactively seeks lessons to be learnt from the resolution of Type 4 issues are and communicates to assessors. - 4.
-Residual concerns (type 3 issues) are clearly defined and agreed for supervision.
-Lessons are learnt as to the most appropriate way to structure such issues for ongoing supervision by both the NSA in question and other NSAs. - 5.
-The timeframe for taking a decision on issuing the safety authorisation is always met by the NSA.
-The assessments are regularly reviewed to ensure that the time frames will always be met. - 6.
-The NSA acting as the safety authorisation body or not assesses the applicant's responses giving information on whether response is satisfactory or not.
+actively pursues best practice in competence management. actively seeks to learn from others how the process can be improved.
+3. The NSA pro-actively engages with the applicant to check that the evidence for the character and extent of operation is clearly identified.
+The NSA seeks to provide accurate information in its Guide on how applicants should present information and regularly reviews this.
+4. The NSA cross checks across all applications and with others to ensure that its decisions are consistent.
+C. Detailed assessment As for level 4, plus: 1.
+The detailed assessment of the application uses the SMS requirements as well as National Rules with the correct balance between them.
+The NSA is actively monitoring the information regularly and updating as necessary.
+2. The authorisation is clearly based on evidence that the SMS requirements, and relevant notified national rules have been met.
+The balance of the assessment requirements is regularly reviewed and any issues communicated to the appropriate regulatory body.
+3. Type 4 issues are always resolved to the satisfaction of the NSA and lead to an update of the relevant application file.
+The NSA proactively seeks lessons to be learnt from the resolution of Type 4 issues are and communicates to assessors.
+4. Residual concerns (type 3 issues) are clearly defined and agreed for supervision.
+Lessons are learnt as to the most appropriate way to structure such issues for ongoing supervision by both the NSA in question and other NSAs.
+5. The timeframe for taking a decision on issuing the safety authorisation is always met by the NSA.
+The assessments are regularly reviewed to ensure that the time frames will always be met.
+6. The NSA acting as the safety authorisation body or not assesses the applicant's responses giving information on whether response is satisfactory or not.
 The NSA regularly reviews the dialogue with its applicants to ensure that there is a proper understanding in the sector as to what is required.
-The NSA acts proactively to inform the sector of its findings. - 7.
-The NSA in a case where the application could be rejected or it will take a longer time than the allowed timeframe for assessment to reach a decision, takes appropriate contingency measures to manage the process and these are proactively reviewed and lessons are learnt and communicated to other authorities as appropriate. - 8.
-When the NSA takes appropriate contingency measures to manage the process, these are proactively reviewed and lessons are learnt and communicated to other authorities as appropriate.
+The NSA acts proactively to inform the sector of its findings.
+The NSA in a case where the application could be rejected or it will take a longer time than the allowed timeframe for assessment to reach a decision, takes appropriate contingency measures to manage the process and these are proactively reviewed and lessons are learnt and communicated to other authorities as appropriate.
+8. When the NSA takes appropriate contingency measures to manage the process, these are proactively reviewed and lessons are learnt and communicated to other authorities as appropriate.
+D. Decision-making As for level 4, plus: The NSA 1. proactively reviews progress with assessments to make sure that it meets the required timeframes.
+2. proactively reviews decisions on restrictions and revocations to make sure that they are consistent.
+3. proactively reviews its procedures to in case the authorisation is to be issued with conditions or restrictions of use.
+E. Closing assessment